 - Begin a career in horticulture.

 - Develop a current career in horticulture.

 - Develop transferable skills.

-- Progress to further learning.
+- Progress to further learning

 The course Assessment Outcomes break down how the subjects in the course are covered and how each will be assessed.
-They encompass knowledge of subjects, the application of knowledge and understanding, and the ability to integrate this knowledge and understanding.
+There are three broad categories of assessment outcomes, which are: